geograz/Tunnel-automation-with-Reinforcement-Learning-TunnRL-/README.md

 - `C_geotechnician.py` ... part of the environment that evaluates the stability and also contains the agent itself
 - `D_tunnel.py` ... part of the environment that handles the rewards and updates the progress of the excavation
 - `E_plotter.py` ... plotting functionalities to visualize the training progress or render episodes
+- 02_plots ... a folder that will contain plots and renderings of episodes
+  - tmp ... a subfolder of 02_plots that temporarily saves single frames of rendered episodes
+- 04_checkpoints ... a folder where checkpoints of the agent are saved and loaded from

 ## References